-7.8 CONTROVERSIAL RESOURCES AND INTELLECTUAL FREEDOM
+INTELLECTUAL FREEDOM AND REQUESTS FOR REVIEW OR RECONSIDERATION OF A LIBRARY RESOURCE

-- 1. Even though parts of resources may be objectionable because of language, stereotypes, or beliefs, an item may be acceptable if on the whole the work meets selection criteria.
-Resources found to contain plagiaries, misstatements, factual inaccuracies, or scant documentation will be reviewed carefully before purchase and may be reevaluated after acquisition. - 2.
-Objections to resources owned by the Library should be in writing, giving reason in detail, and include the objector's full name and contact information.
-Anonymous objections will not be considered.
-Request for Review or Reconsideration of a Library Resource forms are available at public service desks and online to file a formal complaint with the Director.
-If an objector cannot generate a written objection without assistance, they may request assistance at a public service desk for this purpose.
-Written objections to resources will be reviewed by the librarians responsible for the impacted collections in collaboration with the Director who will reply in writing. - 3.
-The decision of the Director may be appealed to the Library Board of Trustees.
-The decision of the Board will be final unless overruled by a court of competent authority. - 4.
-The Library will not label library resources to indicate their political, religious, or social point of view or controversial nature. - 5.
+Even though parts of resources may be found by some to be objectionable because of language, stereotypes, or beliefs, an item may be acceptable if on the whole the work meets selection criteria.
+Resources found to contain plagiarism, misstatements, factual inaccuracies, or scant documentation will be reviewed carefully before purchase and may be reevaluated after acquisition.

+Requests for review or reconsideration of a library resource should be submitted in writing using the "Request for Review or Reconsideration of a Library Resource" form, which is available at library service desks and online.
+Only fully completed forms submitted by Middletown resident library card holders will be considered.
+Forms submitted anonymously, by groups, or by non-residents or those which are incomplete will not be considered.
+Resident library card holders may submit one request at a time, must give their full name and contact information and their reason in detail, and have personally examined the resource.
+If a resident library card holder cannot fill out the form without assistance, they may request assistance at a library service desk for this purpose.
+Submitted forms will be reviewed by the librarian(s) responsible for the impacted collection(s) in collaboration with the Library Director, who will reply in writing.

+The decision of the Library Director may be appealed to the Library Board of Trustees.
+The decision of the Board will be final unless overruled by a court of competent authority.

+Requests for review or reconsideration of a library resource will not be considered repeatedly.
+After a final decision is made, a material need not be considered again through this process for a period of three (3) years.

+The Library will not label library resources to indicate their political, religious, or social point of view or controversial nature.

 The Library recognizes parents and legal guardians as the parties responsible for the reading, listening, and viewing choices of their children.
 The selection of resources for the adult collection is not restricted by the possibility that children may obtain resources their parents or guardians consider inappropriate.
 Restrictions on access to resources may be imposed by the Library.
-Consult the current Library Circulation Policy for any restrictions.
+Consult the current Circulation Policy for any restrictions.

-The Russell Library supports the "Library Bill of Rights" http://www.ala.org/advocacy/intfreedom/librarybill and the "Freedom to Read", http://www.ala.org/advocacy/intfreedom/statementspols/freedomreadstatement statements adopted by the American Library Association.
+The Russell Library supports the "Library Bill of Rights," the "Freedom to Read," and the "Freedom to View" statements adopted by the American Library Association.